awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

    (7 rows)
    ```

-#### Upgrade PL/v8<a name="PostgreSQL.Concepts.General.UpgradingPLv8"></a>
+#### Upgrading PL/v8<a name="PostgreSQL.Concepts.General.UpgradingPLv8"></a>

-If you use PL/v8 and upgrade PostgreSQL to a new PL/v8 version, you immediately take advantage of the new extension but the catalog metadata doesn't reflect this fact\.
-The following steps synchronize your catalog metadata with the new version of PL/v8\.
-These steps are optional but we highly recommended you complete them to avoid metadata mismatch warnings\.
+If you use PL/v8 and upgrade PostgreSQL to a new PL/v8 version, you immediately take advantage of the new extension\.
+Take the following steps to synchronize your catalog metadata with the new version of PL/v8\.
+These steps are optional, but we highly recommended that you complete them to avoid metadata mismatch warnings\.

+**To synchronize your catalog metadata with a new version of PL/v8**

 1. Verify that you need to update\.

-   Run the following command while connected to your instance\.
+To do this, run the following command while connected to your instance\.

    `select * from pg_available_extensions where name in ('plv8','plls','plcoffee');`

-   If your results contain values for an installed version that is a lower number than the default version, you should continue with this procedure to update your extensions\.
+   If your results contain values for an installed version that is a lower number than the default version, continue with this procedure to update your extensions\.

-   For example, the following result set indicates you should update:
+   For example, the following result set indicates that you should update\.

    ```
    name    | default_version | installed_version |                     comment